 [Before we begin: neither all engineering data are experimental, nor all social data are non-experimental.
 Also, engineers do not always deal with data that follows from a law/theory.
 I am using simple (and perhaps too stereotypical) examples here for the sake of explaining the key points of this article]

-Let’s begin with Ohm’s law, a classic physics experiment that most of us conducted in high school.
+Let’s begin with Ohm’s law, a classic physics experiment that many of us conducted in high school.
 Let’s revisit the law:

 Ohm’s law states that the current through a conductor between two points is directly proportional to the voltage across the two points.